BibhaCoder/AAPIS-Audit-Log/AAPIS_Strategy_Report.md

 Like clear skies that must be present before a launch can proceed, the Space gate assesses whether the broader market environment — specifically the fear and volatility climate — is calm enough to support leveraged exposure.
 This is the most powerful of the five gates and the primary reason the signal is so strongly concentrated in favourable market regimes.

 ### The Wind Gate
 Like wind that can ground a flight even when all other conditions are clear, the Wind gate acts as the final environmental check — ensuring the market is not in a condition that historically precedes rapid reversals.
 Uniquely, this gate intentionally activates more in contractions than expansions, serving as a complementary dampener that catches deteriorating conditions the other four gates may not yet detect.
-**Note:** This gate received the only documented strategy amendment in May 2026, adjusted to reflect the faster recovery dynamics of modern markets.

 ### Regime Awareness
 Collectively, the five-gate conjunction fires approximately **194× more often in economic expansions than in contractions.** Each gate contributes a distinct, non-redundant discriminatory signal, and the four passive gates are complemented by the Wind gate's counter-cyclical behaviour.
 This aggregate regime discrimination is one of the strongest pieces of evidence that the gates are reading genuine market structure rather than fitting historical noise.